 It takes some imagination to picture men slowly boring their way through through 8.5km worth of solid rock, backbreaking work over decades and over 900m deep into the earth, when you can only shift barely a metre’s worth of rock in a day – it seemed almost in vain at first as they kept hitting empty, but finally they managed to strike the payload and this mine ended up producing 13,695kg of gold, the second most productive mine in the area.

 The tour takes about 45 minutes, as you walk through the tunnels and visit the various ‘caves’.
 The guide is very knowledgable and gives quite a lot of historical detail, so definitely a good primer into understanding Walhalla better.
 It might be a little slow if you are the sort who likes a lot of action, but educational and insightful overall.

-Find out more about tours and timings here.
+Check out the Walhalla Long Tunnel Extended Gold Mine website for info on dates and timings.
 Tours take place daily (except Christmas) at 130pm, though there are extra tours at 1230pm and 3pm on weekends and school holidays.
 The tour take 45mins.